Treatment for vertigo

 Symptoms of vertigo

 Symptoms of vertigo vary from person to person.
-Your symptoms might be mild or severe, depending on what’s causing the issue.
+Depending on the cause, symptoms might be mild or severe.

 Common symptoms of vertigo include: